 Rapid changes are occurring within the big data analysis space and a lot is being written about them.
 These changes are not spontaneous but rather have occurred over the course of time and can be traced back like a biological evolution only in this case it will be traced back to early days of computers, laptops, mobiles and other such devices.
-One can clearly see the similar progressions in the recent evolution of business requirements related to the big data.
-Organizations which once had the limited number of analytics users and use cases have grown to become more data driven and dependent in recent years.
+One can clearly see similar progressions in the recent evolution of business requirements related to big data.
+Organizations which once had a limited number of analytics users and use cases have grown to become more data driven and dependent in recent years.
 As a result, today they need to put their ability to analyze the into the hands of more business analysts and they need immediate access to their data by removing any latencies lying in between for more rapid and highly iterative results.

 Availability of inexpensive servers

 Data lakes are easily solving the storage limitations of the inferior EDW era.
 But data lakes alone cannot do much to address issues like complexity and latency issues encountered in the data warehouse model.

 In the absence of carefully curated data as in the case of EDW Hadoop requires additional support before the data can be analyzed.